CowKeyMan/SBWT-Search/README.md

                                 results in a single ASCII byte, which contains the value 0 if found, 1 if not found and 2 if the value is invalid.
-                                Similarly to the ascii format, each read is separated by a newline.
+                                Similarly to the ascii format, each seq is separated by a newline.
 This is the fastest and most condensed way of printing the results, but we lose the position in the